mthpvg/mthpvg.github.io/_posts/2017-12-11-stack-and-queue.md

 It's called FIFO: First In First Out.

+There is a line of person.
+When a new person enters, they move to the tail of the line.
+When the cleric calls a person, a person detach themself from the head of the line.

+The rephrasing does not make a lot of sense here.

 As with the stack, the Array object can be used as a **queue** out of the box too.

 ```js